Candidates with transferable skills: why they might be the right fit

-The challenge is figuring out how to identify which transferable skills can transfer seamlessly to your open positions.
-Even if in theory candidates from different industries seem entirely different from the ones you’d normally target, their resumes are worth a closer look.
+They are out there – the talent pool who may not, at first glance, look like they’ve got the right resume or background for the role you’re trying to fill.
+But candidates with transferable skills can transfer seamlessly to your open positions, even if they come from different industries than the ones you’d normally target.
 They just might have enough crossover skills that make them worthy for further screening.

 The key is to start looking at the soft skills of employees from industries that have heavy layoffs, says Ryan Bishop, Senior National Accounts Executive for Monster.
 “For example, the insurance industry is still very busy and requires a lot of customer service,” he says.
 Therefore, anyone with heavy customer service in their background could potentially be trainable talent that insurance agencies can bring on.